orbital-systems/react-native-esp-idf-provisioning/README.md

 # react-native-esp-idf-provisioning

-> Android and iOS bridge for ESP IDF provisioning.
-Provides a unified interface for device-agnostic BLE and SoftAP provisioning using
+Android and iOS bridge for ESP IDF provisioning.
+Provides a unified interface for BLE and SoftAP provisioning using the libraries provided by Espressif:

 - https://github.com/espressif/esp-idf-provisioning-android
 - https://github.com/espressif/esp-idf-provisioning-ios